Cairns bitumen spill

 Health

-- While the spill clean-up is under way, Queensland Health advises that seafood from the contaminated area should not be eaten.
+- Queensland Health advises that seafood from the contaminated area should not be eaten.

 - Do not touch or collect contaminants.